antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 })

 ```
 To run the test, we need to right click the collection and enter the "Run collection" menu.
 Then we can click on run to see the results.
-After the test has finished is should look like this:
-[img]

 Once you understand the syntax and its framework writing test in Postman is really easy.